by Cynthia Petrigh | May 10, 2017 | About

 No country has reached what Johann Galtung calls « positive peace ».
 Peace is a long-term objective for any society.
 A number of steps and actions can however help us move towards a higher level of justice and enjoyment of rights – with a long-term vision for an inclusive and positive peace.

-Today, we can contribute to diminishing human suffering, and to building the right environment for future societies at peace, by upholding and disseminating the international norms that protect human life and human dignity.
+Today more than ever, we can contribute to diminishing human suffering, and to building the right environment for peaceful societies, by upholding and disseminating the international norms that protect human life and human dignity.

 To this effect, we provide training and advisory services to armed forces, peacekeepers and non-state armed groups on International humanitarian law (IHL), prevention of sexual violence and compliance with international norms.
 In order to put an end to abuse and raise awareness about rights, we provide expertise in monitoring and investigating human rights and IHL violations, gender-based violence and international crimes affecting children.
 We accompany societies in transition by supporting mediation efforts, dialogue initiatives and women’s participation to peace processes.
 We share our comparative experience and our field-based evidence in policy and advocacy events and publications.